davidson-consulting/Ecocoding-Optimization-Analysis/README.md

 In this optimized version we use again the Euler formula but this time by using prime factors and **we use a library** to compute they.

-That's a change were instrumenting the code to check performances is not realy correct: **so we need tools** like time or vjoule.
+That's a change were instrumenting the code to check performances is not realy correct: **so we need tools** like `time`, `vjoule` or others.

 **Game changer of optimized mode**
 * **Iteration**: **above the sum 100 we use only 2,2%** of iterations of the iterative search *(not really relevant)*